aleksre/arcade-cards/privacy.md

 **Contact Us**

-If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at aleksander.rem@outlook.com.
+If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via [the contact form](./contact.html).